• Skip to main content

 So what’s the solution?

 As the grown people in their lives, it’s our responsibility to model appropriate behaviors.
-Teens have an underdeveloped frontal lobe, the area of the brain that controls reason and judgement.
-As a result, we need to help them with their decision making by monitoring their social media to ensure safe and healthy usage.
+Teens have an underdeveloped frontal lobe, the area of the brain that controls reason and judgment.
+As a result, we need to help them with their decision-making by monitoring their social media to ensure safe and healthy usage.
 Some good tips are:

 1. Follow them on social media.
 By doing this, you can monitor all their posts and talk with them about posts or comments that may be inappropriate.
 This helps guide how they use social media and protects their public reputation.